CARL: Criticality-Aware Agentic Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper analyzes the execution pipeline of multi-turn search agents and proposes CARL according to the discrepancy in action criticality.
-By focusing RL on critical actions, CARL effectively addresses two key limitations of GRPO: noisy credit assignment and redundant computation.
-As large reasoning models and long-horizon agentic reasoning tasks continue to gain prominence, the design philosophy of CARL, focusing on critical actions, offers a principled and efficient solution for RL in such settings.
-In future work, we plan to extend CARL to more challenging tasks involving ultra-long-horizon agentic reasoning and multi-agent systems, where the benefits of critical-action-focused learning are expected to be even more pronounced.
+This paper analyzes the execution pipeline of multi-turn search agents and proposes CARL according to the discrepancy in state criticality.
+By focusing RL on actions taken from critical states, CARL effectively addresses two key limitations of GRPO: noisy credit assignment and redundant computation.
+As large reasoning models and long-horizon agentic reasoning tasks continue to gain prominence, the design philosophy of CARL, criticality-aware learning, offers a principled and efficient solution for RL in such settings.
+In future work, we plan to extend CARL to more challenging tasks involving ultra-long-horizon agentic reasoning and multi-agent systems, where the benefits of CARL are expected to be even more pronounced.